adibnaya/terraform_with_gcp/README.md

 ## SSL Certificate

-In case you want to enable SSL certificate for your website look inside of the main.tf file for the comments in the last 3 resources, you should uncomment the whole `Create HTTPS certificate` resource, and replace the commented line with the uncommented line in the last two resources: `GCP HTTP Proxy` and `GCP forwarding rule`
+In case you want to enable SSL certificate for your website look inside the main.tf file for the comments in the last 3 resources, you should uncomment the whole `Create HTTPS certificate` resource, and replace the commented line with the uncommented line in the last two resources: `GCP HTTP Proxy` and `GCP forwarding rule`

 ## Prerequisites